Raphinha: 2022–24: Adaptation to Spain and La Liga title

 On 13 August, Raphinha made his debut for the club in 0–0 draw against Rayo Vallecano in the league.
 On 3 September, he scored his first goal for Blaugrana in a 3–0 victory over Sevilla at the Ramón Sánchez Pizjuán Stadium.
 On 13 September, he made his continental debut for the club starting in the 2–0 loss to Bayern Munich in the Champions League.
 At the end of the group stage, Barcelona finished third, which put them in the Europa League knockout round play-offs for the second consecutive season.
 Signed to be a replacement for struggling Ousmane Dembélé, both competed for a starting spot with manager Xavi insisting that he wanted to keep both players, hoping to breed competition between them for starting spots on a team that was short on wingers.
 Over the course of the season, Dembélé's resurgence in form limited his opportunities to impress at his preferred right-wing position.

 On 16 January 2023, Barcelona won the 2023 Supercopa de España final, following a 3–1 victory over rivals Real Madrid in El Clásico, winning his first title with the club.
 On 16 February, Raphinha assisted and scored in a 2–2 draw against Manchester United in a knockout round play-off in the Europa League at the Camp Nou.
 Barcelona was eliminated from the tournament after losing 2–1 at the away leg at Old Trafford.
-At the second part of the season, he was handed a chance to impress when Dembélé picked up a muscle injury, but was inconsistent over that period, leading Raphinha to be in and out of the starting XI.
+In the second half of the season, he was handed a chance to impress when Dembélé picked up a muscle injury, but was inconsistent over that period, leading Raphinha to be in and out of the starting XI.
 On 14 May, he assisted Robert Lewandowski's second goal, as Barcelona defeated Espanyol 4–2 in the Derbi Barceloní, confirming them as La Liga champions.

-2023–24: Struggles and La Liga runner-up

 After missing part of the new season, Raphinha struggled to meet the expectations of fans and Barcelona's management in La Liga, despite support from his manager Xavi.
 He eventually lost his spot in the starting XI to young prospect Lamine Yamal, who had already scored during Raphinha's absence due to injury and at the end of the first part of the season, he had scored only three goals.

 Despite a disappointing overall season, Raphinha played a key role in Barcelona's Champions League campaign, being involved in two goals in their 3–1 win over Napoli on 12 March, in the home leg, knocking them out with a 4–2 aggregate score.
 On 10 April 2024, he scored his first Champions League goal by netting a brace in a 3–2 away win against Ligue 1 champions Paris Saint-Germain at the Parc des Princes in the quarter-final first leg, and awarded as the Player of the Match.
 In the return leg at home, despite scoring the opening goal, the Parisian team overturned the aggregate score with a 4–1 win, eliminating Barça.